 From this example, we can see that this candidate is an outgoing, extroverted person who enjoys tech and education.
 Rather than having a description of it, we can come to the same conclusion just by seeing the pie chart and passions listed.
 It’s a great example that demonstrates the saying, “less is more.”

-This hobby section is very subtle in his resume.
+This hobby section is very subtle in this resume.
 It doesn’t take up a large space but instead, it’s kept minimal.

 Similar to what I mentioned in the second step of this guide, this applicant subtly incorporates their interests to highlight their personality.
 Ultimately, the employer can conclude that their traits can be used to their advantage to enhance their skills when put together.

-Although it’s not labeled as the generic “hobbies and interests”, we can still see what this person’s interests are.
+Although it’s labeled as “Strengths”, we can still see what this person’s interests are.
 They like to study and understand the world and are confident in self-change.
 Both of these pieces of information suggest this candidate is quick to adapt and a fast learner.

 Quite a few things to look at here – but one thing we recognize is the unique content ideas this police officer applicant has used.
 We can clearly see how he spends his time which also shows us what he’s skilled at (e.g. “building trust”, “syncing with the team”).